Greene leads No. 14 Ohio State over No. 7 Maryland 88-86

 Miller scored 18 points and Dorka Juhasz had 16 rebounds as Ohio State (9-1, 5-1) handed Maryland (11-2, 7-1) its first conference loss of the season and snapped the Terps’ 24-game Big Ten winning streak going back to last January.

+“I just think our preparation coming into this game was really good,” Greene said.
+“Coach really emphasized preparation and knowing your personnel, so I feel like we really focused on that, and we handled business tonight.”

-Owusu led Maryland with 33 points.
-Benzan had 22 on 7-for-12 shooting from 3-point range.
+Owusu was terrific, leading Maryland with 33 points and also dishing out nine assists.
+Benzan scored 22 on 7-for-12 shooting from 3-point range.

+Ohio State managed to limit Maryland guard Diamond Miller to just 10 points.
+She came in averaging nearly 18 per game.

+The Buckeyes won the rebounding battle 44-38 and scored 27 points off Maryland’s 17 turnovers.

 BIG PICTURE

 Maryland: The teams met for the first time since the Terps routed the Buckeyes in the conference tournament championship in the last game before last season was ended by COVID-19.
-This time the Terps, the highest-scoring team in the nation and winners of 10 straight, let the aggressive Buckeyes edge past them late in the game.
+This time Maryland, the highest-scoring team in the nation and winners of 10 straight, let the aggressive Buckeyes edge past them late.

+“We always have great battles with Ohio State,” Maryland coach Brenda Frese said.
+“I think both teams always bring the best out of each other.
+These kinds of games prepare us for what lies ahead come postseason.
+An opportunity for us with a tough road loss to be able to learn from our mistakes and be able to move on.”

 Ohio State: The Buckeyes won their second straight over a ranked team by shooting 46% from the floor and playing physical defense.
 They beat then-No. 11 Michigan 81-77 on Thursday.
+They also will face ranked teams in the next two games.

 UP NEXT